 The Company's Guidelines indicate that the Board shall be comprised of a majority of independent Directors.
 Each year the Nominating and Corporate Governance Committee reviews all relationships between Directors and the Company and its subsidiaries (either directly or as a partner, shareholder or officer of an organization that has a relationship with the Company or any of its subsidiaries) in accordance with the objective criteria of independence set forth by the New York Stock Exchange ("NYSE") and the SEC and considers whether any relationship, individually or in the aggregate, is material and has impaired or may impair a Director's exercise of independent judgment.
-The Nominating and Corporate Governance Committee also reviews a summary of the answers to annual questionnaires completed by each of the Directors, a report of transactions with Director-affiliated entities, Code of Ethics certifications (described below), the status of complaints filed with the Company's confidential communication hotline, and a review of Company donations to charitable organizations (noting that The Harvey Hubbell Foundation Educational Matching Gifts Program is available to all Directors, officers and employees and matches gifts up to a maximum of \$4,000 of eligible gifts made by an individual in any single calendar year).
+The Nominating and Corporate Governance Committee also reviews a summary of the answers to annual questionnaires completed by each of the Directors, a report of transactions with Directoraffiliated entities, Code of Ethics certifications (described below), the status of complaints filed with the Company's confidential communication hotline, and a review of Company donations to charitable organizations (noting that The Harvey Hubbell Foundation Educational Matching Gifts Program is available to all Directors, officers and employees and matches gifts up to a maximum of \$4,000 of eligible gifts made by an individual in any single calendar year).
 Following review and discussion, the Nominating and Corporate Governance Committee and the Company's Vice President, General Counsel and Secretary, provide the results of this analysis and supporting information to the Board of Directors.

 In evaluating and determining the independence of the Directors, the Nominating and Corporate Governance Committee considered that Messrs.
-Brooks, Edwards, Meyer, Swift and Van Riper serve as directors of other companies, and that Mr. Guzzi is president and chief operating officer of a company that in the ordinary course of business, directly or through a subsidiary, purchases goods from or supplies goods to the Company, one of its subsidiaries, or an authorized Company distributor.
+Brooks, Edwards, Meyer, Swift and Van Riper serve as directors of other companies, and that Mr. Guzzi is president and chief operating officer of a company, that in the ordinary course of business, directly or through a subsidiary, purchases goods from or supplies goods to the Company, one of its subsidiaries, or an authorized Company distributor.
 The Nominating and Corporate Governance Committee considered the dollar amounts of transactions and any related arrangements between the Company and any of the applicable customers or suppliers under NYSE guidelines, and determined that all were below the amount required for disclosure of related party transactions under the federal securities laws, and none otherwise impaired the applicable Director's independence.
-In addition, the Nominating and Corporate Governance Committee considered Mr. Ratcliffe's prior service to the Company as President and Chief Executive Officer ending in 2001, as Chairman of the Board and a consultant each ending in 2004, and the fact that he no longer had any relationship with the Company except as a Director, and determined that in addition to meeting the NYSE "bright line" test for independence with respect to such prior service to the Company, such prior service did not otherwise impair his independence.
-In determining the nominees for election as Directors at the 2008 Annual Meeting of Shareholders, the Nominating and Corporate Governance Committee noted that Mr. Ratcliffe will reach the age of 72 in March 2008 and that the Company's Guidelines provide that upon reaching age 72 a Director shall not thereafter stand for reelection unless the Board, based upon the recommendation of the Nominating and Corporate Governance Committee, makes an exception to this standard as deemed appropriate in the interests of the Company's shareholders.
-The Committee determined that a waiver of the guideline was appropriate in Mr. Ratcliffe's case in light of his extensive managerial experience and deep knowledge of the Company's businesses.
+In addition, the Nominating and Corporate Governance Committee considered Mr. Ratcliffe's prior service to the Company as President and Chief Executive Officer ending in 2001, as Chairman of the Board and as a consultant each ending in 2004, and the fact that he no longer had any relationship with the Company except as a Director, and determined that, in addition to meeting the NYSE "bright line" test for independence with respect to such prior service to the Company, such prior service did not otherwise impair his independence.